DoSomething/communal-docs/Homestead/readme.md

 # add any commands you wish to this file and they will
 # be run after the Homestead machine is provisioned.

+# Use "polling" rather than unsupported filesystem events for tools like Webpack:
+echo 'export CHOKIDAR_USEPOLLING=true' >>~/.bash_profile

 # Switch to PHP 7.2 for the default CLI.
 sudo update-alternatives --set php /usr/bin/php7.2 sudo update-alternatives --set php-config /usr/bin/php-config7.2